General Guidelines for The Right Height to Hang Shelves

 With the help of my husband, I had him hold the shelf in place while I used a free level app on my iPhone to make sure the shelf was straight.
+This one from Ridgid did the job, but any level app (or level) will do.
 I used a pencil to mark where the screws should be placed and screwed in the first (bottom) shelf.

-- Download a free level app; it’ll make your project much easier.
+- Download any free level app; it’ll make your project much easier.

 - In my opinion, the general measurement guidelines above were perfect!